 Blepharitis cannot be cured.
 However, it can be treated and controlled through proper eyelid hygiene.
 Left untreated, blepharitis can cause more serious conditions such as scarring or injury to the eye's tissue.
 If you have blepharitis, take the steps listed below to help treat and cleanse your eye:

 Take a clean washcloth and wet it in very warm water.
 Wring the washcloth and place it over the closed eyelids for five minutes.
 Re-wet as necessary to maintain desired temperature.
 This will help to soften crusts and loosen oily debris.

 If your doctor advises this, place the warm, wet washcloth over the index finger and apply a diluted solution of 50% baby shampoo or mild soap.

-Cleanse one eye at a time, closing the eye you are cleansing, and rubbing the washcloth or your finger over the eyelashes and lid margins for about 30 seconds to loosen clogged oils.
+Cleanse one eye at a time, closing the eye you are cleansing, and applying the washcloth over the eyelashes and lid margins for about 30 seconds to loosen clogged oils.
 Then apply light pressure to squeeze out clogged oils from the glands behind the lashes..

 Rinse thoroughly with a clean, warm, wet washcloth.
 Pat dry.

 How Do I Prevent Blepharitis?

 There are many everyday steps that you can take to prevent blepharitis.
 This includes removing all eye makeup before bedtime and not applying eyeliner on the back edges of the eyelids behind the eyelashes.